Do you want to start a fintech company?

 Creating a fintech startup begins with a solid understanding of the financial sector’s pain points and an innovative idea to address them.

-So, let’s look at different type of fintech business in the section below.
+So, let’s look at different types of fintech businesses in the section below.

 Startup Ideas: Types of Fintech Businesses

-To start a fintech company of your own, you need an “fintech app idea”.
+To start a fintech company of your own, you need a “fintech app idea”.

 Well, to even imagine coming up with a concept, you first need to understand different forms of fintech businesses or what we call a niche.